Yourco Logo

 Legal Obligations and Compliance Requirements During Natural Disasters

-Overview of Employer Responsibilities
+Overview of Additional Employer Responsibilities

+Occupational Safety and Health Act: As an employer, you are generally expected to maintain a workplace free from recognized hazards.
 OSHA allows employees to refuse work when they have a reasonable, good-faith belief that working conditions are unsafe.
-Be cautious about requiring deskless workers to report during emergencies—forcing employees to work in dangerous conditions could create significant liability.
+Be cautious about requiring frontline workers to report during emergencies; requiring employees to work in dangerous conditions could create significant liability.

 Americans with Disabilities Act (ADA): After disasters, you may see more requests for accommodations under the ADA.
 Both physical and mental injuries resulting from natural disasters can qualify for reasonable accommodations in the workplace.